huanfez/Parallel_Task_Decomposition_Planning/README.md

 Note: These packages need JAVA 8.0+ library.
 It compiles and runs well with Eclipse IDE.

-- **mrs_taskolan** (ROS package.
+- **mrs_taskplan** (ROS package.
 Deploy robots to the generated task plans; search for the paths in the discrete environment so that the task plans are satisfied.)